• Skip to primary navigation

 hot tip

 Once you've made one batch of the granola recipe, you have 12 servings!
 With a triple batch of the pink dragon fruit chia pudding, you have enough for 12 servings - that's chia pudding for a family of four for three days.
 Want to make 12 servings worth for just two people?
-To ensure fresh pudding, I recommend making 1 ½ of this chia pudding recipe at a time (three days worth).
+To ensure fresh pudding, I recommend making 1 ½ of this chia pudding recipe at a time (three days worth, then make a fresh batch of the same).

 An angled view of a large bowl filled with pink chia pudding with jam swirled through, tropical granola, mango chunks, and mint sprigs.